KarchinLab/2020plus/doc/tutorial.rst

 The difference with the next pan-cancer tutorial is that the mutations ("data/bladder.txt") are from a single cancer type, and the pre-trained classifier is specified with the **trained_classifier** option.
 In this case the pre-trained 20/20+ classifier was assumed to be placed into the data directory.

 .. note:: You can substantially speed up run time by reducing the number of simulations.
           This can be done by reducing the NUMSIMULATIONS variable (e.g. from 100000 to 10000) in the `config.yaml` file or specification in the command line of snakemake via `--config NUMSIMULATIONS=10000`.
 This might result in a slight decrease in prediction performance but may be waranted for large data.
+Make sure you use the correct trained classifier based on your NUMSIMULATIONS option, by using 2020plus_100k.Rdata for NUMSIMULATIONS=100000 and 2020plus_10k.Rdata for NUMSIMULATIONS=10000.

 20/20+ output
 #############

 Like in the quick start, you will find the result in output_bladder/results/r_random_forest_prediction.txt.
 There will be a p-value/q-value for the oncogene, tumor suppressor gene, and driver score.
 At a false discovery rate of 0.1, you should get 9 significant oncogene scores, 35 significant TSG scores, and 50 significant driver scores.
 The file will also contain all of the features used for prediction.
 Examine the QQ plot of p-values as a diagnostic check on the reported p-values (output_bladder/plots/qq_plot.png).
 The observed p-values (blue line) should be close to the theoretically expected p-values (red line).
 In this case, the mean absolute log2 fold change (MLFC) indicates that the p-values are in good agreement with expectations.
+Please see `our paper <http://biorxiv.org/content/early/2016/06/23/060426>`_ for more discussion on the MLFC.

 .. image:: /images/mlfc.png
     :align: center